COMP2150-24s1/level-design-assessment-TastyGold/README.md

 ### 1.2.
 Drama

-What is the intensity curve?
-How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?
-This process of learning mechanics and building on ideas, as well as the use of the ‘final exam’ design philosophy serves to create a satisfying dramatic arc over the course of the level.
-In this way, each section serves as a complete dramatic arc of its own with its own peaks and troughs to keep the player in the flow channel as described by Mihaly Csikszentmihalyi.

 | | |
 |---|---|
 | ![](DocImages/drama1.png) | ![](DocImages/drama2.png) |

 Each section concludes with a wind-down in intensity; the player isn’t immediately out of danger after completing the final exam of a section.
 The danger in these wind-down segments is low, but prevents a jarring drop in the intensity of the level.
 These sections, always immediately following the final exam, act as one final moment of tension before there can be resolution.
 They serve the same purpose as the final chord in a piece of music before the resolution, before the cadence is complete.
 This serves to sweeten and emphasise the relief that the player feels when finally reaching that checkpoint - when finally collecting that key.

+This process of learning mechanics and building on ideas, as well as the use of the ‘final exam’ design philosophy serves to create a satisfying dramatic arc over the course of the level.
+In this way, each section serves as a complete dramatic arc of its own with its own peaks and troughs to keep the player in the flow channel as described by Mihaly Csikszentmihalyi.

 ### 1.3.
 Challenge